Learn About Achondrogenesis

 Is Achondrogenesis an inherited disorder?

-Achondrogenesis type 1A and type 1B both have an autosomal recessive pattern of inheritance, which means both copies of the TRIP11 or SLC26A2 gene in each cell have mutations.
-Most often, the parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene but do not show signs and symptoms of the condition.
+Achondrogenesis type 1A and type 1B both have an autosomal recessive pattern of inheritance.
+A variant must be present in both copies of the TRIP11 gene in each cell to cause achondrogenesis type 1A, while a variant must be present in both copies of the SLC26A2 gene in each cell to cause achondrogenesis type 1B.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Who are the top Achondrogenesis Local Doctors?